BernardoAguayoOrtega/reusable-react-bootcamp/README.md

 So react is the thing that describe user interface and react dom is the thing that render that user interface.

+### Controlled Components and Refs
+- controlled vs uncontrolled components
+- comparing state in functional vs class-based components
+- refs and the useRef hook